Reverse7K/Prompt-Library-main/Prompt-Library-main/README.md

 - Temporary bans expire on their own — no admin action needed
 - Enforced through **restrictive RLS policies** on every user-writable table.
 They must be restrictive: permissive policies are OR'd together, so fixing one still leaves the others letting writes through
 - Banned users **can still read the site**, they simply cannot write

+### 👥 Guests

+Signed-out visitors have no row in `profiles`, so there is no `role` to assign them.
+"Guest" here is simply the absence of a session, which maps to Supabase's `anon` role that RLS already keys off.

+What a guest can do:

+- Browse and search every public prompt
+- **Copy a prompt and have it counted** — deduplicated by a random id kept in localStorage (`lib/guestId.ts`) and sent as `guest_id`
+- Leave a review under a name of their choosing, or as "ผู้เยี่ยมชม"

+What they cannot do: publish prompts, like, or own a profile.

+> ⚠️ **Why partial unique indexes** — the table originally deduplicated with `unique (user_id, prompt_id)`, which does nothing for guests: their `user_id` is always null, and in SQL null never equals null, so no two rows ever collide.
+It now uses two partial unique indexes instead (`...user_unique` / `...guest_unique`).

 ### 🔑 Username rules